ptycho/ptypy/doc/index.rst

-* **Mixed-state** reconstructions of probe and object [#states]_ for overcoming partial coherence or related phenomane.
+* **Mixed-state** reconstructions of probe and object [#states]_ for overcoming partial coherence or related phenomena.

 * **On-the-fly** reconstructions (while data is being acquired) using the the :any:`PtyScan` class in the linking mode :ref:`linking mode<case_flyscan>`